CaryLandholt/fatarrow/README.md

 `grunt test` - Runs unit tests using the [Karma](http://karma-runner.github.io/) Test Runner

 ## Commentary
-AngularFun is a by-product of my learning AngularJS and became the reference architecture to my day job project, a very large internally and externally-facing application with extensive user interactions.
+fatarrow is a by-product of my learning AngularJS and became the reference architecture to my day job project, a very large internally and externally-facing application with extensive user interactions.

 I needed something that could support our Architecture Principles, including scale, stability, and maintenance.